aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 ### Introspection in Julia

 Julia makes it easy to introspect.
 There are four functions built-in to let us see what that compiler is thinking: `code_lowered`, `code_typed`, `code_llvm`, and `code_native`.
-Those are listed in order of what step in the compilation process their output is from; the left-most one is closest to the code we'd type in and the right-most one is the closest to what the CPU runs.
+Those are listed in order of what step in the compilation process their output is from; the leftmost one is closest to the code we'd type in and the right-most one is the closest to what the CPU runs.
 For this chapter, we'll focus on `code_typed`, which gives us the optimized, type-inferred abstract syntax tree (AST).
 [TODO: point to other 500 lines chapters that use ASTs]

 `code_typed` takes two arguments: the function of interest, and a tuple of argument types.
 For example, if we wanted to see the AST for a function `foo` when called with two `Int64`s, then we would call `code_typed(foo, (Int64,Int64))`.